St Mary's Church, Lichfield

-St Mary's Church is a city centre church in Lichfield, Staffordshire in the United Kingdom, located on the south side of the market square.
+St Mary's Church is a city centre church in Lichfield, Staffordshire England located on the south side of the market square.
 A church is reputed to have been on the present site since at least 1150 but the current building dates from 1870 and is a Grade II* listed building.
 The church was remodelled in the early 1980s and again in 1997-1999 and now serves a variety of purposes including Lichfield Library and Tourist Information on the ground floor, and on the top floor, The Hub at St Mary's is now home to a speciality coffee shop, art gallery, treasury exhibition and performing arts space.

 History

 Early Buildings

 It is understood that the current St Mary's church is the fourth incarnation of the church on the site in the market square.
 It is thought that the first church on the site was built when the town was laid out by Bishop Clinton in around 1150 although first mention of it is in the 13th century.

 A fire in 1291 destroyed most of the town including its churches.
 St Mary's was rebuilt in the 14th century.
 This medieval church consisted of an aisled chancel, an aisled nave, a west tower and a spire.
 The tower is believed to have been built in 1356.
 It was at this time that St Mary's achieved a special prominence in the city as the church of the guild of St Mary and St John the Baptist, founded in 1387 by the amalgamation of two existing guilds.
 This guild ran affairs of the city until 1538.

 From 17th century the north side of the church became the burial place of Anthony Dyott (d.
 1662) and later members of the Dyott family, who were the owners of Freeford Manor.
 The present church has a chapel dedicated to the Dyotts at its northern end.

 The tower and spire of the medieval church consistently had structural failings over the years.
 The spire fell down in 1594 and 1626.
 Extensive repairs took place in the 17th century but it was to no avail when in 1716 it fell again.
 It was this collapse in 1716 which led to the rebuilding of the church, which began in 1716.

 The church register dates from 1566 and includes the entry of Samuel Johnson's baptism which would have taken place in the latter years of the medieval church.